geronimi73/3090_shorts/README.md

 similarities = em.get_similarities(embds)
 ```
 ## SingleChoiceEval
-Calculate accuracy of a given model on a single-choice dataset
+Calculate accuracy of a given model on a single-choice dataset.
 ### MMLU
 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer